christj6/AVTV/README.md

 AVTV
 ====

-AV Club web scraper, fetches their grades on a tv show typed in by the user, does stuff with it
+AV Club web scraper: it fetches a TV show's grades and plots a graph with them.
+Right now, it only works with Breaking Bad, but I'm working on expanding it to any show the user can type in.